 Iron is critical for your body to maintain energy levels and thyroid function.
 It’s actually involved in many body processes, so symptoms of low iron can present in several ways.
 Many mums experience an iron deficiency that often goes undiagnosed or misdiagnosed as either depression or thyroid problems when they are in their reproductive years.
 Pregnancy and breastfeeding deplete iron levels, as does a heavy menstrual flow.

-You can experience symptoms and be iron deficient even if you are not anemic.
-Contrary to what many people believe, anemia and iron deficiency aren’t the same.
-Anemia means you lack hemoglobin, a protein responsible for transporting oxygen in the blood.
-Anemia has many of the same symptoms of iron deficiency.
-Low iron can cause anemia, but so can inflammation, infection and blood loss.
-But, you can be iron deficient and not have anemia.
-Many doctors check for anemia and not low iron, therefore many cases of iron deficiency never get diagnosed properly.
+You can experience symptoms and be iron deficient even if you are not anaemic.
+Contrary to what many people believe, anaemia and iron deficiency aren’t the same.
+Anaemia (or anemia) means you lack hemoglobin, a protein responsible for transporting oxygen in the blood.
+Anaemia has many of the same symptoms of iron deficiency.
+Low iron can cause anaemia, but so can inflammation, infection and blood loss.
+But, you can be iron deficient and not have anaemia.
+Many doctors check for anaemia and not low iron, therefore many cases of iron deficiency never get diagnosed properly.

 Symptoms of low iron and ferritin levels